I've been revisiting ethers.js recently to refresh my understanding of the details and to write a simple tutorial called "WTF Ethers" for beginners.

 Generate the

-and sign it based on the whitelist addresses and thetokenId
+messageand sign it based on the whitelist addresses and thetokenIdthey can mint.

 Create a contract factory to prepare for deploying the NFT contract.